lucasfcosta/blog/_posts/2016-11-15-Meta-Programming-in-JavaScript---Part-Three.md

 In this post we talked about proxies and about the new `Reflect` global object, I think this blog post was pretty straight forward but it is filled with ideas and other great references.
 I hope you like it.

-In the next and last post of this series we will talk about the **Meta Object Protocol** and we will understand the theory behind all the meta programming we have done.
-We will go deep into the language's inner workings and show you what is behind the curtains!
+In the next and last post of this series we will talk about **Symbols**.
+We will study their properties, how they're used to "guide" the language's internal operations and see how to use them to effectively solve real world problems.

 **If you have any doubts or thoughts, please share them with me on the comments below or reach me at [@lfernandescosta on twitter](https://twitter.com/lfernandescosta)!**